zeno4ever/outlinedemoparty/content/_index.md

 ## May 9-12 2024 (Ascension day weekend)

-Holland's longest running annual demoscene event offering DJs and live acts, competitions for all platforms, great dinner and beds at location, free breakfast, tea and coffee, live coding sessions and craptastic prize giving ceremonies at Sunday 11:30.
+Holland's longest running annual demoscene event offers DJs and live acts, competitions for all platforms, great dinner and beds at location, free breakfast, tea and coffee, live coding sessions and craptastic prize giving ceremonies at Sunday 11:30.

 Outline 2024 is a demo party, an event which takes place over the course of several days.
 It is a place where people compete, and celebrate the creative use of computers.
 If this is your first encounter with Outline or demo parties in general, you would do well to read up on the matter on [wikipedia](https://en.wikipedia.org/wiki/Demoscene).

 Outline started in 2004 as a party organised by and for the Atari demo scene to coincide with Breakpoint (one of the largest demo scene events held annually in Germany).
 Word got out and the unique atmosphere started attracting people from other platforms.
 Today, Outline remains an Atari party at heart but welcomes all platforms to mingle, agree and disagree.

 This year we will have a new main organizer and a new team!
-Let us introduce to you the core-team for 2024: Zeno4ever - Main orga  Wurstgetrank - Number Two  Harekiet - Compo’s  Cookie - Chef bar  EAT-DRINK-FUCK - Kitchen chef  Duckz0rs - Kitchen chef  Datucker - DJ’s  BEFTEX - Promo
+Let us introduce to you the core-team for 2024: **Zeno4ever** - Main orga  **Wurstgetrank** - Number Two  **Harekiet** - Compo’s  **Cookie** - Chef bar  **EAT-DRINK-FUCK** - Kitchen chef  **Duckz0rs** - Kitchen chef  **Datucker** - DJ’s  **BEFTEX** - Promo

 # NEWS ABOUT THE PARTY